montoyo/mcef/README.md

 # MCEF (Minecraft Chromium Embedded Framework)
 MCEF is a mod and library for adding the Chromium web browser into Minecraft.

 MCEF is based on java-cef (Java Chromium Embedded Framework), which is based on CEF (Chromium Embedded Framework), which is based on Chromium.
 It was originally created by montoyo.
-It was rewritten and currently maintained by the CinemaMod group.
+It was rewritten and currently maintained by the CinemaMod Group.

 MCEF contains a downloader system for downloading the java-cef & CEF binaries required by the Chromium browser.
 This requires a connection to https://mcef-download.cinemamod.com.